michaelsanford/wp-crc-contact-fields/README.md

-wp-crc-contact-fields
+CRC Contact Fields for WordPress
 =====================

-WordPress Additional Contact Fields for CRC
+Adds additional contact fields relevant to CRC's WordPress site.

+In the spirit of transparency, we have made the source for the management of these additional fields open.